Risk Factors Dashboard

 We serve a limited number of customers and face customer concentration risk.

 The Company’s revenue is concentrated in a limited number of customers.
-During fiscal year 2024 the Company derived 36% of its revenue from a limited number of customers.
-During fiscal year 2023 the Company derived 54% of revenue from the top five customers.
+During the fiscal year ended September 30, 2025 the Company derived 57 % of its revenue from a limited number of customers.
 The Company continues to expect a relatively small number of customers to account for a majority of its revenue for the foreseeable future.
 Any disruption in the Company’s business with those customers, whether as a result of changes in demand for the customer’s services, adverse changes in the customer’s industry generally or other challenges in securing or renewing contracts, could have a material adverse impact on our business, financial condition and results of operations.

 In general, the Company’s customer contracts typically contain provisions which permit the customer to terminate the agreement for their convenience, at any time.
 There can be no assurance that any of the Company’s customers will continue their contractual relationship and obligations with the Company, and therefore, we cannot guarantee any future sales.
 Given the Company’s limited customer concentration, if customers terminate their contracts with the Company without cause, prior to its expiration date, the Company’s business, financial condition and results of operations would likely be harmed.